 Students are not eligible for a grant for studies or a traineeship carried out online from a country other than the host country.

-However, it is possible for you to start your mobility virtually during the 2021 spring semester in order to travel to the receiving country later on in the semester, if/when the situation allows, to participate in education components, either entirely on campus or both on campus and online.
+However, it is possible for you to start your mobility virtually during the 2021 autumn semester in order to travel to the receiving country later on in the semester, if/when the situation allows, to participate in education components, either entirely on campus or both on campus and online.
 You can apply for a grant for the period in which you participate in the physical mobility.

 Terminology in accordance with the European Commission

 Physical mobility = on site in the host country (either on campus or entirely or partially online)